nhoeche/imgprep/README.md

 - Initialization
   - [x] Load the all images of the same object
   - [ ] Meta-data
-    - [ ] Save image names and file-extensions
+    - [x] Save image names and file-extensions
     - [ ] Read the magnification(x20 or x63) from the file-name
-    - [ ] Read the absolute scale (in mm) from a magnification table (.txt)
 - Alteration
   - [x] Cropping
     - [x] Recognize the red square around the object
       - [ ] Recognize a square of any color
-    - [x] Crop the image to the insides of the red square
+    - [x] Crop the image to the ROI
+      - [ ] Crop to the insides of the square
-  	  - [ ] Crop image to squares with borders of variable width
+      - [ ] Crop to squares with borders of variable width
   - [ ] Image-Arrangement
   - [ ] Scale-Bars
     - [ ] Calculate individual scale-bars for every sub-image
     - [x] Calculate positions for scale-bars
     - [x] Insert scale-bars
 - Saving
-  - [x] Saving the cropped images
+  - [x] Saving the edited images
   - [ ] Save the finished arrangement of sample images into one file (.png)

 ---